|

 lived in the South, comprising one-third of its population, as opposed to 2% of the population of the North.

-The wealth of the United States in the first half of the 19th century was greatly
+States in the first half of the 19th century was greatly enhanced by the labor of African

-enhanced by the labor of African Americans.
-But with the Union victory in the Civil War, the slave-labor system was abolished
+Americans.
+But with the Union victory in the Civil War, the slave-labor system was abolished in the South and, as a consequence,

-in the South and, as a consequence, it led to the decline of the antebellum Southern economy.
-The large southern cotton plantations
+it led to the decline of the antebellum Southern economy.
+The large southern cotton plantations became much less profitable

-became much less profitable due to the loss of the efficiencies in the gang system of agriculture.
-Northern industry,
+due to the loss of the efficiencies in the gang system of agriculture.
+Northern industry, which had expanded rapidly

-which had expanded rapidly before and during the war, further surged ahead of the South's agricultural economy.
-Industrialists
+before and during the war, further surged ahead of the South's agricultural economy.
+Industrialists from northeastern

-War, moreover, laid the groundwork for the modern U.S.
+the groundwork for the modern U.S. industrial

-industrial economy.
+economy.

 Approximately 12 million Africans

-were shipped to the Americas from the
+were shipped to the Americas from the 16th to the 19th centuries.
+Of these, an

-Reading: The SLAVE TRADE: THE STORY OF THE ATLANTIC SLAVE TRADE:
+Recommended Reading: The SLAVE TRADE: THE STORY OF THE ATLANTIC

-From School Library Journal: Thomas concentrates on the economics,
+SLAVE TRADE: 1440 - 1870.
+From School Library Journal: Thomas concentrates on the economics, social acceptance, and politics of the slave

-social acceptance, and politics of the slave trade.
-The scope of the book is amazingly broad as the author covers virtually
+trade.
+The scope of the book is amazingly broad as the author covers virtually every aspect of the subject from the early

-every aspect of the subject from the early days of the 16th century when great commercial houses were set up throughout Europe to the 1713 Peace Treaty of Utrecht, which gave the British the right to import slaves into the
+days of the 16th century when great commercial houses were set up throughout Europe to the

-Spanish Indies.
-The account includes the anti-slavery patrols of the 19th century and the final decline and abolition in the
+the anti-slavery patrols of the 19th century and the final decline and abolition in the early 20th century.
+Continued below.

 Through the skillful weaving of numerous official reports, financial documents, and firsthand accounts, Thomas explains